franciskershaw/slice-of-pie/README.md

 3. **Product builder page, containing:**
 * Entry and disappear animations that present the options available to build a table step by step, starting with choice of sizes, folowed by number of shelves, and finally the type of material.
-* The price updates after each choice is made, and you can go back to a previous step if yo uchange your mind.
+* Options which appear and disappear as per the users input.
 * The selection of the final parameter directs the user to the individual product detail page.

 4. **All products page, containing:**
-* Conventional suqre boxes structure as per most e-commerce stores, containing product images, descriptions, prices, 'view' buttons', and a heart which would add the product to the user's wishlist.
+* Conventional square boxes structure as per most e-commerce stores, containing product images, descriptions, prices, 'view' buttons', and a heart which would add the product to the user's wishlist.
 * Option to sort by price, amount of shelves, and size.
 * Option to filter by certain size of table, amount of shelves, or material.